Viicos/django-autotyping/docs/context.md

     - Support for nullable fields
     - Complete IDE support!

-## Dynamic stubs dont' solve everything
+## Dynamic stubs don't solve everything

 Even if the generated dynamic stubs cover a lot of cases, explicit annotations are still required sometimes.
 Consider the use case of reverse relationships: